Britain’s Gardens: Dunham Massey, Manchester

 During the winter the garden, park, café and shop are pen from 11am to 4pm.
 The house/hospital and mill are closed to the public.
 Walks in the park are organised daily at 1:30pm.
 Wrap up warmly, stroll around the park and discover the deer herd.

 Besides strolling around and admiring the stunning birch trees and the beautiful deer, there are lots of Christmas events for you to enjoy at Dunham Massey in the festive months.
 On 29 and 30 November a traditional family Christmas will be held – make crackers, traditional decorations and bake buns to enjoy with mulled wine in the historic kitchen.
-Tickets are £15 for both adults and children, and you can book them here.
+Tickets are £15 for both adults and children.
 Or try your hand at the Christmas Wreath Workshop, a hands-on workshop with the gardeners to make your own wreath using natural materials collected from Durham.
-Tickets are £45 for adults, the price includes lunch and refreshments and you can book them here.
+Tickets are £45 for adults, the price includes lunch and refreshments.
 For more information on other events at Dunham Massey, click here to find out more.

 If you are looking for a retreat after a long day of strolling around Dunham Massey, stay at the lovely The George at Hathersage.
 This 500 year old traditional Derbyshire alehouse has been completely transformed into a beautifully designed haven while still retaining its original character.
 In the restaurant, Chef Helen Heywood has established a fantastic reputation for using fresh ingredients from local suppliers to create wonderfully flavoursome dishes presented simply and with a minimum of fuss.
 Hathersage makes an excellent base for – besides exploring Dunham Massey – discovering Chatsworth, the plague village of Eyam, Bakewell, the Blue John mines of Castleton and Lady Bower Dam (used as a training ground for the Dam Busters), plus it’s only 20 minutes from the centre of Sheffield and within easy striking distance of Manchester.